Step-by-Step Guide: Configuring PostgreSQL HA with Patroni

 After this we need to setup load balancer to point it to active (Leader) Postgres database.
 For this you need two HAProxy servers or if you are setting this on cloud you can use load balancers provided by cloud provider.

-Install load balancer (HAProxy - haproxy1, haproxy2):
+Install load balancer (HAProxy - haproxy1, haproxy2)

-- Install HAProxy on both servers:
+Install HAProxy on both servers:

 apt install haproxy

-- Configure haproxy.cfg file to redirect all traffic to active postgres leader.
+file to redirect all traffic to active postgres leader.

 Note: Haproxy will check 8008 port of pgdb servers and if it returns 200 status then it will redirect all traffic to the leader.
 This 8008 port is configured in Patroni.

-- Start haproxy on both nodes
+Start haproxy service on both nodes - using service

 service haproxy start

-- Once haproxy is started you can check status by hitting url http://haproxy1:7000
+Once haproxy is started you can check status by hitting url http://haproxy1:7000

 You can see all connections on haproxy:5432 will be redirected to pgdb1:5432, you can check if pgdb1 is the leader or not.